Habeas corpus in the United States: Suspension Clause

-Suspension during the Civil War
+During the Civil War

-Presidential suspension of habeas corpus
+Lincoln

-On April 27, 1861, President Abraham Lincoln suspended the writ of habeas corpus in Maryland during the American Civil War.
-Lincoln had received word that anti-war Maryland officials intended to destroy the railroad tracks between Annapolis and Philadelphia, which was a vital supply line for the army preparing to fight the South.
-Indeed, soon after, the Maryland legislature would simultaneously vote to stay in the Union and to close these rail lines, in an apparent effort to prevent war between its northern and southern neighbors.
-Lincoln did not issue a sweeping order; it only applied to the Maryland route.
+On April 27, 1861, President Abraham Lincoln suspended the writ of habeas corpus in Maryland after the Baltimore riot of 1861 prompting the Supreme Court decision Ex parte Merryman.
 Lincoln chose to suspend the writ over a proposal to bombard Baltimore, favored by his General-in-Chief Winfield Scott.
-Lincoln was also motivated by requests by generals to set up military courts to rein in his political opponents, "Copperheads", or Peace Democrats, so named because they did not want to resort to war to force the southern states back into the Union, as well as to intimidate those in the Union who supported the Confederate cause.
 Congress was not yet in session to consider a suspension of the writs; however, when it came into session it failed to pass a bill favored by Lincoln to sanction his suspensions.
 During this period, Henry May, a sitting member of Congress from the opposing party, as well as the mayor, police chief, entire Board of Police, and the city council of Baltimore were arrested without charge and imprisoned indefinitely without trial.